 Androids have started moving to the new notch trend which was initially started by Apple iPhone X. POCO F1 by Xiaomi is no exception, nevertheless, there is a way to avoid the notch if you don’t want it.

-To hide the notch, go to the Settings and enter Full-screen display.
+To hide the notch on POCO F1, go to the Settings and enter Full-screen display.
 Choose the Hide Screen notch slider which turns the screen notch area to Black color, a black bar will fill the notch area so the notch isn’t visible.

 2) Full screen gestures

 POCO F1 runs on MIUI 9 based on Android 8.1 Oreo and with the MIUI, there are plenty of features on the phone.
 There’s a new addition to the system navigation and it’s now easy to navigate on POCO F1.
 If you aren’t aware of the gesture-based navigation, then you should try it out.
 The full screen gestures will eliminate the on-screen navigation buttons.

 It’s simple, just head to the Settings -> Full-screen display and select the option Full screen gestures.
 You will be guided with a tutorial on how to use the full screen gestures when you tap learn.

 POCO F1 also gives you the option to interchange the back button and recent button.
 If you are comfortable with either side of the navigation, change it form the same Full screen settings, just enable the slider that says Mirror buttons.

 4) Dual Apps